linuxwolf/andthen/README.md

 &then's parameterization is through variables.
 A variable is a string key and string value.
 Variables can be defined at the following levels (and in the following precedence order):

 * Within a target, accessible within only that target's action
-* Within a project, accessible to any target within that project, and overridden if defined on the task
+* Within a project, accessible to any target within that project
+* Within a project's parent/ancestor, accessible to any target within the current project
-* As an operating system environment variable, accessible to any target in any project in the execution, and overridden if defined in a project or on a task
+* As an operating system environment variable, accessible to any target in any project in the execution

+Considerations:
+* Variables are only resolved within a target's action; they do not apply to any other properties of a target (e.g., dependencies)
+* Variables are resolved at the moment a target is executed; if any previous target modifies a variable before the current target is executed, that variable's new value is used